Automattic/simplenote-android/README.md

 googleAnalyticsId=
 ```

+Note: you can also copy `Simplenote/gradle.properties-example` to `Simplenote/gradle.properties` and edit this file.

 4) Install debug build with Android Studio or `./gradlew installDebug`

 _Note: Simplenote API features such as sharing and publishing will not work with development builds._